NJUCM-BJUCM-TCM-AI/Med-Shicheng/README.md

 ## 7. License

-The model weights hosted at Hugging Face (MightyAntsGoesUp/Med-Shicheng-1.5B-Base) are licensed under MIT as indicated on the model card.
+The model weights hosted at Hugging Face (MightyAntsGoesUp/Med-Shicheng-1.5B-Base) are licensed under Research-only as indicated on the model card.

 ---